TibiGG/Smart-Mirror-in-C/README.md

 This repository contains software that you can use to make yourself a **Smart Mirror** using a Raspberry Pi or any other PC running a Linux distribution*.

-Our smart mirror has, at the point of writing this file, _three_ main widgets:
+Our smart mirror has, at the point of writing this file, _four_ main widgets:

 * Date & Time
 * Calendar & Schedule
 * Note
+* Weather (newly added, not yet documented)

 Each of these widgets can be toggled on or off within the code.
 We will continue working on ways to improve  user experience, adding more widgets and easier control to toggle and move the widgets around.
 But please bear in mind that we have done all of this extension in roughly two days, so of course is not perfect.